14: Distance-Based Redundancy Analysis

 Figure 4: Default vegan plot of the db-RDA after adding the bioregions as a categorical constraint.
 Site scores, the significant thermal arrows, and the bioregion centroids are drawn together, but the elements overlap and are hard to read.

-The default plot works okay and shows all necessary info, but the various pieces (site, species, and centroid scores) are not clearly discernible.
+The default plot is adequate and shows the necessary information, but the site, species, and centroid scores overlap and are hard to distinguish.
 Plot the class (factor) centroids in ggplot():

 # also extract the factor centroids for the bioregions